uptrain-ai/uptrain/examples/fraud_detection/README.md

 ## Conclusion

-Model monitoring is very crucial for tasks such as cyber-attack detection and fraud detection where the attackers continuously improve their attack vectors and with time learn to evade detection.
+Model monitoring is very crucial for tasks such as fraud detection, cyber-security attacks, etc. and where the attackers continuously improve their attack vectors and with time learn to evade detection.
 Real-time model observability enables one to proactively address any performance degradation before it leads to serious consequences, such as hacks or financial loss.

 In this example, we saw two ways to detect performance degradation - Concept Drift via DDM and Custom monitor.
 The UpTrain framework has many other statistical tools, such as data drift, integrity checks, shift in model outputs, and outlier detection, that can be used to identify model issues, even in cases where ground truth is not available.
 You can explore them [here](https://github.com/uptrain-ai/uptrain/tree/main/examples)